Accidey/Elemental-Reactions/README.md

 ### Weapon Enchantments
 - **Fire Aspect / Nature Aspect / Frost Aspect / Thunder Aspect**: Imbues the weapon with the corresponding element, dealing additional elemental damage to enemies.
-  - Can be applied to all weapons that deal damage .
+  - Can be applied to all weapons that deal damage.
 (Previously limited to swords, axes, tridents, bows, and crossbows)
   - Mutually exclusive with Fire Aspect (vanilla), Flame, and Channeling.
   - Different elemental Aspect enchantments are also mutually exclusive.

 ### Armor Enchantments (Enhancement + Resistance)
 - **Fire / Nature / Frost / Thunder Enhancement**: Increases the wearer's enhancement stat for the corresponding element (fixed percentage per level).
-- **Fire / Nature / Frost / Thunder Resistance**: Redcribes incoming elemental damage of the corresponding type.
+- **Fire / Nature / Frost / Thunder Resistance**: Reduces incoming elemental damage of the corresponding type.
   - Can only be applied to armor (helmet, chestplate, leggings, boots).
   - Enhancement and Resistance of the same element can coexist on the same piece.
   - Different Enhancement enchantments are mutually exclusive; same for Resistance.